lucasmonstrox/customers-api/README.md

 ## Setting up Docker

 - This is will make a new Redis running in the standard port `6379`.
-- This is will make a new redis-commandaer running in port `8081`.
+- This is will make a new redis-commander running in port `8081`.

 ```bash
 docker-compose up -d